OverviewTeaching: ~ 60 min Exercises: ~ 60 minQuestions

 You may hear a statistician talk about “a statistic”.
 For instance, t or F values are statistics distributed according to a Student or a Snedecor distribution.
 But what is a “statistic” ?
 In simple words, a statistic is any function of the data.
 The data are generally randomly sampled, and their distribution is often modelled with known distribution.
 Let’s imagine that you have measured something interesting on N subject, say that the measures are the Y_1,Y_2, ..., Y_N, and you are interested in the mean of the Y. The mean is a function of the data.
 It is a “statistic”.
 So would be the product of the Ys, etc. Since the Ys are random, say that they are randomly sampled from a population, and that another sampling would yield different values, the statistic is a random variable as well.
 For some interesting statistics, such as the average divided by the standard deviation, the distribution of the statistic is known if we assume the distribution of the original data to be known (often, a normal distribution is assumed).
 For example, the sum of the square of normally distributed data is distributed following a Chi2 distribution.

 You need to understand what is a probability distribution (or simply distribution) of a random variable.
-Here are some links on what are probability distributions:
+Here is a link on what probability distributions are.
+There is also this link that will tell you about statistical distributions.

 Next, we need to be able to use the Cumulative distribution function (CDF).
 For a given value x, the CDF will give us the probability that the random variable will be less (or equal) than x.
 The CDF is related to its Complementary cumulative distribution function (also called tail distribution, or survival function : SF(x) = 1 - CDF(x).